 Despite these sophisticated mechanisms that exist to control energy intake, people often still eat when they feel full or refrain from eating when hungry.
-There are many other factors that influence eating behaviour, in addition to the body’s satiety signals, such as portion size, the variety of food and drinks available, emotional states and the social situation around an eating occasion.
+There are many other factors that influence eating behaviour as well as the body’s satiety signals, such as portion size, the variety of food and drinks available, emotional states and the social situation around an eating occasion.

 So how can we best try to enhance these feelings of fullness to help us control how much we eat?
-Here are a number of top tips for helping you feel fuller for longer:
+Here are some top tips for helping you feel fuller:

-- Foods high in protein seem to make us feel fuller for longer than foods high in fat or carbohydrate, so including some protein at every meal should help keep you satisfied for longer.
+Foods high in protein seem to make us feel fuller than foods high in fat or carbohydrate, so including some protein at every meal should help keep you satisfied.
 Foods high in protein include meats such as chicken, ham or beef, fish, eggs, beans and pulses.

-- If you are watching your weight, opt for lower fat versions, using leaner cuts of meat, cutting off visible fat and avoiding the skin on poultry as this will help reduce the energy density of the diet, which can help to enhance satiety (see below).
+If you are watching your weight, opt for lower fat versions, using leaner cuts of meat, cutting off visible fat and avoiding the skin on poultry as this will help reduce the energy density of the diet, which can help to enhance satiety (see below).

-- Foods that are high in fibre also seem to enhance feelings of fullness or satiety so try to include plenty of high-fibre foods in the diet such as wholegrain bread and cereals, beans and pulses and fruit and vegetables.
+Foods that are high in fibre may also enhance feelings of fullness so try to include plenty of high-fibre foods in the diet such as wholegrain bread and cereals, beans and pulses and fruit and vegetables.

-- The ‘energy density’ of foods has a strong influence on feelings of fullness or satiety.
+The ‘energy density’ of food has a strong influence on feelings of fullness or satiety.
 Energy density is the amount of energy (or calories) per gram of food.
 Lower energy density foods provide less energy per gram of food so you can eat more of them without consuming too many calories.
 Low energy density foods include fruit and vegetables, foods with lots of water added when cooking such as soups and stews, and lower fat foods.
 Click here for more information on energy density.